islipnot/SigmaHack/README.md

-# SigmaHack.cc internal
+# SigmaHack

-- An internal cheat for assault cube.
-- All features of this cheat work in online.
-- Does not give advantages to bots in offline.
-- Game source not used, everything is reverse engineered.
+An internal cheat for assault cube.
+All features of this cheat work in online, and advantages are not given to bots in offline.
+I personally did not refer to the source code while working on this project as a way to ensure I learned from it and improved at RE.

 # Usage